suksit/writeups/secplayground/half-year-event-2022/tower0/README.md

 ![](attachments/20220729161155.png)

-So I tried running `steghide` on `certificate.jpg` and found `sherockholmes.txt` file hidden inside the image.
+So I tried running `steghide` on `certificate.jpg` using empty passphrase and found `sherockholmes.txt` file hidden inside the image.

 ![](attachments/20220729161234.png)